Search now for Teens & Kids Workshops by age and area of interest.

 Children’s Center offerings provide a nurturing environment.
 In a natural setting reminiscent of a summer camp, children experience the joy of creativity and performance.
 Professional artist-educators spark students to discover the joy of self-expression.
 The Children’s Center faculty provide technical instruction balanced with strong encouragement and inspiration.
 Day student option only.

 If you have any questions or need assistance please call 1.951.468.7265 or email firstname.lastname@example.org

 Idyllwild Arts is committed to providing need-based financial aid to talented young artists from diverse backgrounds.
 Because we are a private nonprofit educational institution, scholarships are awarded from funds donated specifically for that purpose.
 Awards are based on financial need, talent, or programmatic needs in ensembles or productions.

 In addition, some funds are designated to assist specific types of students who also demonstrate financial need:

-- Students 8-18 years old who are identified as Gifted/Talented or who are enrolled in a Gifted/Talented program.
+- Gifted/Talented students ages 8–18 years old who are identified as Gifted/Talented or who are enrolled in a Gifted/Talented program (verification required).

 - Female High School Students from Riverside or San Bernardino counties.

-Award Amounts: In general, the maximum award that may be granted is half the cost of the tuition, room and board for one High School, Junior Artist, or Children’s Center two-week course.
+In general, the maximum award that may be granted is half the cost of tuition, room and board for one High School, Junior Artist or Children’s Center two-week course.
 In rare circumstances, a larger award may be granted to students with exceptional financial need.